If you are a parent of school-aged children then you know that trying to get any information out of them is like trying to pull teeth… from a tiger!

 “I dunno.”
 (End… of… conversation!)

 As a school teacher, this is problematic.
 As a piano teacher, whose livelihood depends on the satisfaction of students and parents, this is downright scary.
-If we want parents to feel good about their decision to enrol their children in piano lessons we need them to hear all about the wonderful things that are happening in lessons.
+If we want parents to feel good about their decision to enroll their children in piano lessons we need them to hear all about the wonderful things that are happening in lessons.
 And, “I dunno.” just doesn’t cut it.

 So, in today’s post, we are sharing an activity and a poster printable that you can use to help your piano students remember at least one great thing that happened in their lessons so they can have something to share with their parents.